Beer in Japan: Market size

-Beer (and beer-like happoshu) are the most popular alcoholic drink in Japan, accounting for nearly two thirds of the 9 billion liters of alcohol consumed in 2006.
+Beer (and beer-like happoshu) have been among the most popular alcoholic drinks in Japan.
+In 2006, beer and beer-like products accounted for nearly two thirds of approximately 9 billion liters of alcohol consumed in Japan.

-Japan's domestic consumption of the total 187.37 million kiloliter global beer market in 2012 was about 5.55 million kiloliters or about 3.0%.
-This statistic for total beer consumption in Japan also includes the beer-like happoshu.
+Japan's domestic consumption of the total 187.37 million kiloliter global beer market in 2012 was about 5.55 million kiloliters (about 3.0%); this statistic also includes beer-like happoshu.